OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 GRUB_CMDLINE_LINUX="crashkernel=auto resume=/dev/mapper/cl-swap rd.lvm.lv=cl/root rd.lvm.lv=cl/swap rhgb quiet intel_iommu=on pcie=realloc hugepagesz=2M hugepages=200"
 ```

-*Note: If you wish to instead set hugepages on a per session bassis, they can perform the following step.
+*Note: If you wish to instead set hugepages on a per session basis, you can perform the following step.
 These settings will be lost on reboot.*

 ```bash session
 mkdir -p /mnt/huge